Shudwi21/py4e/README.md

 # py4e
 codes from py4e
-Changes are made as per se.
+Changes are made as per